 Navigate to the Doppler Team page and click on the SSO tab.

-Scroll down to the SAML Single Sign-On section and paste in the XML metadata you downloaded at the end of Step 3 above.
-Check the Enable field, then click the Save button.
+Scroll down to the SAML Single Sign-On section, click the Edit link if necessary and paste in the XML metadata.
+Check the Enabled field, then click the Save button.

 You're now ready to test the JumpCloud application!